Samsung to Launch India-First Smartphones to Counter Chinese Rivals

+Samsung Galaxy M-Series smartphones, the long rumoured budget lineup from the South Korean consumer electronics giant, have now been confirmed to launch on January 28.
+The company in a press release on Monday confirmed the launch date, adding that the Samsung Galaxy M-Series smartphones will be targeted at 'young millennials' and feature 'powerful' displays, cameras, batteries, and processors.
+The company also confirmed the Galaxy M-Series smartphones will be available both via Amazon India and the Samsung Online Shop.

-Samsung plans to launch a budget smartphone series in India ahead of a global release, aiming to regain ground ceded to Chinese rivals such as Xiaomi in the world's second-biggest mobile phone market.
+In an interview with Reuters over the weekend, Samsung said it plans to launch the budget Galaxy M smartphone series in India ahead of a global release, aiming to regain ground ceded to Chinese rivals such as Xiaomi in the world's second-biggest mobile phone market.

 The South Korean company's Indian market share by shipments has lagged Xiaomi's in two of the three 2018 quarters for which data is available, according to technology researcher Counterpoint.